Zsolt-Georg Böhm: New beginning in Germany

 After the 1980 European Table Tennis Championships in Bern, Böhm fled to Germany, where he moved to Mörfelden-Walldorf, near Frankfurt am Main.

 Böhm became the best player of the decade on German national scale, winning 6 titles in the men single competition alone.
 For many years, he belonged to the top-ranked players in the world.
 With his brother he became national champion in doubles in 1984.
 He beat the Hungarian István Jónyer and Tibor Klampár.
 In 1988 he participated in the XXIV Summer Olympics in Seoul.
 He won the silver medal with the German national team at the 1990 European Championships in Gothenburg.
+In the final of the team competition he defeated Jan-Ove Waldner.
 Between 1982 and 1993 he played in 102 international matches for Germany.

 The author

 In 2013, his autobiography Mein Wunder von Bern was published.
 In 2018, Böhm wrote his novel Die Pontifex-Botschaft which is accompanied by two book trailer in German and English.
 In 2021, a sequel to his autobiography, Offene Veränderung, has been published.